mattkjames7/Arase/README.md

-For other instruments, replace `LEPe` with one of the following: `LEPi`, `MEPe`, `MEPi`, `HEP` or `XEP`. `data` is a dictionary which will contain dates, times, energy bins and instances of the `SpecCls` object.
-The `SpecCls` object contains all of the spectral information stored within it, and is usually identified by the dictionary key containing `'Flux'`.
-The `SpecCls` object has an in-built method for plotting the spectrograms, e.g.:
+For other instruments, replace `LEPe` with one of the following: `LEPi`, `MEPe`, `MEPi`, `HEP` or `XEP`. `data` is a dictionary which will contain dates, times, energy bins and instances of the `Arase.Tools.PSpecCls` object.
+The `PSpecCls` object contains all of the spectral information stored within it, and is usually identified by the dictionary key containing `'Flux'`.
+The `PSpecCls` object has an in-built method for plotting the spectrograms, e.g.:

 ```python